General Information

 Applicants who are invited to New Haven for a live audition will be expected to demonstrate a highly developed level of comprehensive musicianship that includes an understanding of theory, aural skills, keyboard skills, harmonic dictation, and score reading.
 Details about the live audition will be noted in the invitation.

-Auditions will be held on Monday, Feb 19 and Friday, Feb 23, 2024.
+Auditions will be held Tuesday, Feb.
+18, 2025 and Monday, Feb.
+24, 2025 (DMA candidates).
 Please see Audition Week section above for the latest information.

 Guitar